Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

     > [Caution] **Potential loss of data**
     Editing has the potential to cause loss of data due to overwrite.
 The overwrite cannot be undone and the overwritten data cannot be restored.
 Check all your entries before proceeding.

-2. Modify any settings as necessary in the applicable fields.
+2. Modify any settings as necessary in the available fields.

     > [Info] If the warehouse group already contains warehouses, the warehouse group number cannot be modified.
 A window with the following error message is displayed: *Error while saving: There are warehouses in this warehouse group.*